Learn more about the Affirmations that form the culture of Highrock.

 Continually drawn by God's love, filled by God's Spirit, shaped by God's Word, and attentive to God's presence, we worship the living God with our hearts, minds, souls, and strength above all else and in all else.
 This includes practicing praise, prayer, obedience, sacraments, Sabbath, study, service, singing, silence, confession, celebration, fasting, feasting, forgiving, thanksgiving, and seeking God's presence, power, and purposes in every aspect of our lives.

-We continue God's work of creation and redemption of all creation in our worship, our work, and our relationships as we engage the world as servants of Christ, empowered, energized, and equipped even to suffer for the Gospel so that God's will "will be done on Earth as it is in Heaven," and in order to hasten the day when "every knee will bow and every tongue confess that Jesus is Lord to the Glory of God the Father."
-As the body of Christ, we want God to do through our body the very kinds of things He did through Christ's body as we imitate our Lord's passion for the least, the lost, and the left out and the lonely.
-We have been created and called by God, and we want to use "whatever gifts we have received to serve others, faithfully administering God's grace in its various forms."
+We continue God's work of creation and redemption of all creation in our worship, our work, and our relationships as we engage the world as servants of Christ, empowered, energized, and equipped even to suffer for the Gospel so that God's will "will be done on Earth as it is in Heaven," (Matthew 6:10) and in order to hasten the day when "every knee should bow...and every tongue acknowledge that Jesus Christ is Lord, to the Glory of God the Father" (Philippians 2:10-11).
+As the body of Christ, we want God to do through our body the very kinds of things He did through Christ's body as we imitate our Lord's passion for the least, the lost, the left out, and the lonely.
+We have been created and called by God, and we want to use "whatever gift have received to serve others, as faithful stewards of God's grace in its various forms" (1 Peter 4:10).
 We pray for and invite those who are estranged from our Savior and His Church to experience His Spirit alive in our community.
-Seeing our love for them and one another that transcends our differences and sins, they will get to taste of our Lord's own love, and long to enter into community, initially with us and ultimately with God Himself.
+Seeing that our love for them and one another transcends our differences and sins, they will get to taste of our Lord's own love, and long to enter into community, initially with us and ultimately with God Himself.

 God's grace is the sole basis of our salvation in this life and the next, leaving no room for shame, fear, boasting, or condemnation.
 We are all sinners who fall short of God’s intended design for us.
 Therefore, we strive for Highrock to be a place of safety for anyone and everyone who walks through our doors.